How To Tell If A Window Seal Is Broken

 You’ve heard us mention it time and time again: check your window seals; maybe they’re broken, and it’s time for new windows.
 But how can you tell if this is the case?
-Here are 3 key signs that can help you identify if your window seals are broken.
+The experts at NEXT Door & Window have put together this list of common signs that your window seal is leaking.

 SIGN 1: Condensation